codabase/code-sample/README.md

 The MotdRepository is CrudRepository interface has find, create, update and delete operations.
 The object of this class is injected by spring framework

-I have modified both existing classes of the project:
+I have modified the both existing classes of the project:
 ##### Motd
 This is annotated as SpringBootApplication, the **_main_** method in this class starts the **_Motd_** server The init method of the method is called to initialize our repository with some data.